 In spring when the mum begins to show signs of sprouting, dig out the entire root ball of the plant.
-Use a sharp soil knife or spade and use it to cut the root ball into 3 to 5 sections.
+Use a sharp soil knife or spade and use it to cut the root ball into three to five sections.
 Each one of these sections can be planted to make a new chrysanthemum.

 Planting Mum Seeds